aollivierre/PowerShell-Youtube-dl/README.md

 	-FromFiles
 		Download playlist URL's listed in the "videoplaylist.txt" and "audioplaylist.txt" files located in "C:\Users\%USERNAME%\Scripts\Youtube-dl\config".
-The -URL parameter will be ignored if -FromFiles is used.
+The -URL parameter is ignored if -FromFiles is used.

 	-OutputPath <path>
 		(Optional) Specify a custom download location.